mliew21396/remote-work-u2/week-4/3-group-research-methods/readme.md

 #### Person 3: Sort Data
 I want to create a sorting method that alphabetizes an array.
 I also want to create a sorting method that arranges the data in my hash by age (starting with the youngest first).
-This should not modify the existing data structure.
+I want to see what happens when I do this, but I don't want it to modify the existing data.

 ```ruby
 my_array_sorting_method(i_want_pets) #=>